Updated: Apr 25

 4a) The details:

-For an outlay of $4500 will get the ball rolling on your project!
+For an outlay of $2500, we will get the ball rolling on your project!
 We will send a surveyor to your plot and produce a concept set of drawings for your home.
-We can work off any of our set designs or create a completely bespoke home design, with the man himself, Robert Andary.
+We can work off any of our set designs or create a completely bespoke home design.

 Once we have achieved the design you love, we take another brief and work the drawings up further – at this point, we will invoice you as the drawings develop as we prepare the plans and intricate details for council approval.
-This stage of works usually accounts for about 10-12% of the overall project costs.
+This stage of works usually accounts for about 5-7%.

 At the same time, we get to work on the building permit.
 After assessing your site, and getting in touch with the council planner, we begin to engage various contractors required before submitting the application.
 This phase may include using some of the following;